Cesargarciajr/bloom-of-life/README.md

     ![Alt text](assets/images/colour-pallete.png "colour pallete")

+    ### Typography
+    - The website uses three different fonts in a consistant distribution for better experience:
+        1. Send Flowers or fallback cursive (from google fonts)
+        2. Indie Flower or fallback cursive (from google fonts)
+        3. Sans- Serif or fall back Times New Roman

   - ### Site Structure
     - The site structure consist in a **"one-page"** in different sections such as: